 The lymph system unlike the blood is not moved through the body with a pump but rather moved via contraction of muscle through movement or exercise.

 The lymphatic system also connects a system of lymph nodes throughout the whole body.
 Lymph nodes are part of your body’s vital immune system and also help trap and filter toxins, and unwanted particles.
-When fighting an infection these lymph nodes may swell as the body brings bacteria back to the lymph nodes to be destroyed by white blood cells.
+When fighting an infection these lymph nodes may swell as the body brings bacteria back

 Your lymphatic system does a lot more than just fight disease.
 It is also responsible for returning undigested proteins, fats, and carbohydrates back into circulation.